proehlen/peter_roehlen_net/content/posts/choosing-an-emacs-starting-configuration.md

 tags:
     - Emacs
 ---
-I (very) briefly tried Emacs for the first time a few years ago.
-However, the (really terrible) default keybindings put me off using vanilla Emacs, I didn't try Evil Mode, and (back then) Spacemacs was hard to get working and slow to load.
+I tried Emacs very briefly for the first time a few years ago.
+However, the really terrible default keybindings put me off using vanilla Emacs, I neglected to try Evil Mode, and back then Spacemacs was hard to get working and slow to load.
 But, having trouble this week trying to get an [Org-mode](https://en.wikipedia.org/wiki/Org-mode) plugin working in either Vim or Neovim, I decided to give Emacs another try.
 <!--more-->

 Some research suggested that in addition to vanilla Emacs with Evil Mode being a possible good starting place for me, Spacemacs had improved a lot, and another option called Doom Emacs was worth looking at.
 Which one to choose though?
 Being an Emacs noob, I didn't know enough to make an informed decision and I didn't wan't to commit until I better understood the tradeoffs.